 Throughout the last 5 years we have continued to collect, analyze and regulate the reported water loss of all our domestic Lake Michigan water suppliers.
 In Water Year 2015 (October 1, 2014 - September 30, 2015) the Department modified its LMO-2 form to reflect the AWWA's Water Loss Audit Software which measures water loss in the form of Non-Revenue Water (NRW).
 Since Water Year (WY) 2015 the Department's regulatory threshold for NRW to Water Supplied is 12%, reducing to 10% in WY 2019.
 All Category IA and IB permittees that exceed the Department's NRW threshold are required to submit a Water System Improvement Plan that outlines actions the permittee plans to undertake, along with a timeframe, to reduce NRW to less than the Department's threshold.
-In WY 2017 93 permittees had a percent NRW at or above 12%.
-In WY 2017, the average NRW in the Lake Michigan water service region was about 12.8%.
+In WY 2022 about 43% of permittees had a percent NRW at or above 10%.